aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/working-hours/_index.md

 calEndDate.setTime(task.get(Tsk.FINISH));
 ```

-## Step 4: Iterate Through Dates
+## Iterate Through Dates
 Loop through each date in the task’s duration.
 This loop will help us **customize working hours** later if needed:

 ```java
 java.util.Calendar tempDate = calStartDate;
 ```

-## Step 5: Calculate Duration
+## Calculate Duration
-During the iteration we check whether each day is a working day, sum the working hours, and finally compute the task’s duration in minutes, hours, and days:
+During the iteration we check whether each day is a working day, sum the working hours, and finally compute the task’s duration in minutes, hours, and days.
+This step demonstrates how to **calculate working days** and **calculate task duration** programmatically.

 ```java
 double durationInMins = 0;